Automatic Box Labeling

 How it works: (refer to diagram below)

 The Case Indexer ensures all boxes are presented consistently for weighing.
-It must ensure the proper spacing of boxes exist so 2 boxes are not on the scale at the same time during the weighing cycle.
+It must ensure the proper spacing of boxes so 2 cases are not on the scale at the same time during the weighing cycle.

-The Scale Infeed Conveyor ensures the boxes are moving at a constant speed as they transfer onto the conveyor scale.
+The Scale Infeed Conveyor ensures the cases/boxes are moving at a constant speed as they transfer onto the conveyor scale.

 The photoeye sensors on the Conveyor Scale will start and stop the weighment cycle at the correct point.
 This weight information is then sent to the system controller.
 While the weighing process is active, an optional barcode preidentification scanner can be used to automatically identify the type of product during chaotic product box flow.